hashicorp/serf/website/source/docs/agent/options.html.markdown

   than one encryption key until all members have received the new key.
 The keyring file helps persist changes to the encryption keyring, allowing the agent to start and rejoin the cluster successfully later on, even if key rotations had been initiated by other members in the cluster.
+More information on the format of the keyring file can be found below in the examples section.

   NOTE: this option is not compatible with the `-encrypt` option.

 * `-event-handler` - Adds an event handler that Serf will invoke for events.
 This flag can be specified multiple times to define multiple